 Summary: Your child must be under the age of 16.
 For the lower rate mobility component, they must be aged five or over and for the higher rate, they must be aged three or over.

-To qualify for the higher rate mobility component because of severe mental impairment, the child has to meet all the following criteria:
+To qualify for the higher rate mobility component because of severe mental impairment and severe behavioural difficulties, the child has to meet all the following criteria: